6 Best Screen-Monitoring Routers And Devices For Parents

 It may start slowly ⏤ an episode of Daniel Tiger before dinner, a few rounds of Peekaboo Barn on an airplane ⏤ but, eventually, your children will use electronic devices.
 It’s inevitable.
 And when they do, they need protection: First, from unsavory websites; second, from themselves.
 Self-control is a bitch, and nobody wants to raise a kid who throws a fit every time the iPad is taken away.
 Obviously, active parenting is the first line of defense.
 But you can’t stand over a kid’s shoulder or camp out in their bedroom 24-7.
 No, the internet is vast and devices are easy to procure when Dad’s busy watching the game.
-Luckily, there’s a collection of products that act as a digital Tony Danza, overseeing kids’ screen time and, when needed, locking down the world wide web.
+Luckily, there’s a collection of routers and apps that act as a digital net nanny, overseeing kids’ screen time and, when needed, locking down the world wide web.
 They’re all about the tough love.

 There are essentially two ways for parents to digitally child-proof their home: installing an app or piece of software on every device and manually setting control, or configuring a Wi-Fi router/gadget that creates a forcefield around your house and protects your kids regardless of whether they’re on the computer, playing Minecraft, or watching TV.
-Some are one-time purchases (either for the download or the hardware), others charge monthly subscription fees.
+Some are one-time purchases (either for the download or the hardware), and others charge monthly subscription fees.
 All provide you with the ability to block naughty sites while filtering others, set time limits on device usage, track online activity, pause or turn the internet off and set custom bedtimes.

 The whole “net nanny” field of devices is pretty full.
 So we evaluated the playing field and arrived with these six gadgets.
 Each is easy to install and keeps kids’ digital time in check.